Karl Landsteiner: Research work in the Netherlands and the United States

 After World War I, Vienna and the new republic of Austria as a whole was in a desolate economic state, a situation in which Landsteiner did not see any possibilities to carry on with his research work.
-He decided to move to the Netherlands and accepted a post as prosector in the small Catholic St. Joannes de Deo hospital (now MCH Westeinde) in The Hague and, in order to improve his financial situation also took a job in a small factory, producing old tuberculin (tuberculinum pristinum).
+He decided to move to the Netherlands and accepted a post as prosector in the small Catholic St. Joannes de Deo hospital (now HMC Westeinde) in The Hague and, in order to improve his financial situation also took a job in a small factory, producing old tuberculin (tuberculinum pristinum).
 He also published a number of papers, five of them being published in Dutch by the Royal Academy of Sciences.
 Yet working conditions proved to be not much better than in post-war Vienna.

 So Landsteiner accepted the invitation that reached him from New York, initiated by Simon Flexner, who was familiar with Landsteiner's work, to work for the Rockefeller Institute.
 He arrived there with his family in the spring of 1923.
 Throughout the 1920s Landsteiner worked on the problems of immunity and allergy.
 In 1927 he discovered new blood groups: M, N and P, refining the work he had begun 20 years before.
 Shortly thereafter, Landsteiner and his collaborator, Philip Levine, published the work and, later that same year, the types began to be used in paternity suits.

 Awards and honours

-Landsteiner was elected to the National Academy of Sciences in 1932 and awarded the Cameron Prize for Therapeutics of the University of Edinburgh in 1937.
+In addition to winning the Nobel Prize in Physiology or Medicine, Landsteiner was elected to the National Academy of Sciences in 1932, elected to the American Philosophical Society in 1935, and awarded the Cameron Prize for Therapeutics of the University of Edinburgh in 1937.
 He was elected a Foreign Member of the Royal Society (ForMemRS) in 1941.
 In 1946, he was posthumously awarded the Lasker-DeBakey Clinical Medical Research Award.
 Since 2005, World Blood Donor Day is celebrated on Landsteiner's birthday anniversary.

 Personal life

-Landsteiner converted from Judaism to Christianity in 1890, as he baptised into the Catholic Church.
+Landsteiner converted from Judaism to Christianity in 1890, and was baptised into the Catholic Church.
 In 1916, he married Leopoldine Helene Wlasto, a Greek Orthodox woman who converted to her husband's Catholic faith.

-In 1937, Landsteiner unsuccessfully initiated legal action against an American publisher who had included him in the book Who's Who in American Jewry, stating that "it will be detrimental to me to emphasize publicly the religion of my ancestors."
+In 1937, Landsteiner unsuccessfully initiated legal action against an American publisher who had included him in the book Who's Who in American Jewry.
+Landsteiner said that "it will be detrimental to me to emphasize publicly the religion of my ancestors."